Shrikant Joshi

-Shrikant Prabhakar Joshi (born 14 July 1958) is the chief executive officer and managing director of L&T Realty, the Real-estate arm of $21 billion building and development conglomerate Larsen & Toubro Ltd.
+Shrikant Prabhakar Joshi is the Member of Ecom & Advisor to CMD of L&T Realty, the Real-estate arm of a $21 billion building and development conglomerate Larsen & Toubro Ltd.

 He is a graduate of IIT Delhi and IIM Ahmedabad and has over 37 years of experience across associations such as Wipro, Philips, Heinz, Sify and Emaar Group.

 Career

-Joshi started his profession with Wipro, being employed from the IIM Ahmedabad grounds; he had a long and effective incumbency of 13 years with them from 1983 to 1996.
-He was one of the founders of Wipro Lighting, one of the quickest developing lighting arrangement organizations in India.
-He was additionally an individual from the Wipro Infotech Group and chaired the Marketing Council in the Wipro Corporation.
+Joshi started his profession with Wipro, being employed at the IIM Ahmedabad grounds; he had a long and effective incumbency of 13 years from 1983 to 1996.
+He was one of the founders of Wipro Lighting, one of the quickest, developing, lighting arrangement organizations in India.
+He was additionally part of the Wipro Infotech Group and chaired the Marketing Council in the Wipro Corporation.

 At Philips (1996–2000), he had acquired the title Internationally Certified Auditor for the Philips Leadership Labs & Philips Quality Award.
 He conducted numerous peerless grade audits in China and Singapore and was also an assessor for their Leadership labs.

 During his tenure at Sify (2000–2006), the company proceeded to transform into the biggest cyber cafe franchisee working in India under his leadership.
 Their home endorser base reached over 1,00,000 subscribers.
 Sify was the initial organization to launch high-quality internet telephony in India with its principal goal to make universal calls reasonable for customers.
 He collaborated with the Indian Institute of Banking to direct their professional examination online at Sify iWays.

-He likewise worked at Heinz for a limited timeframe (2000–2001), where he effectively helped familiarize the well-known Heinz Tomato Ketchup across India.
+He also briefly worked at Heinz (2000–2001), where he effectively helped familiarize the well-known Heinz Tomato Ketchup across India.